 Thanks to Pet Lifestyle Advisor, Wendy Nan Rees, we’ve got just the tip for turning your turkey into a holiday-worthy canine feast – a recipe created especially for Woof Report!

-Bird In A Pan (Turkey Loaf with Stuffing) Serves 2
+Bird In A Pan (AKA Turkey Loaf with Stuffing) Serves 2

 1 pound ground turkey (you can use leftover turkey, and put in blender to chop)